Home » Course Review

 But, if you play golf, the course at the resort is a nice bonus.

-Maumee Bay Resort The course is the design of Toledo's native son, Arthur Hills.
+The golf course is the design of Toledo's native son, Arthur Hills.
 And that's a good and bad thing.
 Although Hills' architectural strategy throughout the layout is superb, what it demands of you may be too much for a resort-style course.
 Even from the white tees, measuring at just 6136 yards, the slope still stands at a hefty 122.
 Remember, the resort does not focus on golf, so you have plenty of people who come for a few days, bring the clubs, and play their first and last round of the season on this course.
 That can equal slow play at times.

 Still, there's much to admire here.